SisterSquad is committed to the fight against sex trafficking of youth.

 The U.S. Justice Department estimates that each year 200,000 children are trafficked for sex in the U.S., and it is said to generate upward of $32 billion a year, NPR reports.
 Teens are being picked up on prostitution charges.
 It’s a stunning contradiction in the law: Girls who are too young to legally consent to sex are being prosecuted for selling it.

-Sixteen states (including Minnesota in 2014) have passed safe harbor legislation for child victims of sex trafficking.
-The basic premise is to give law enforcement and prosecutors a way to divert children who have been prostituted from a juvenile delinquent proceeding and instead put them into what’s called a “child in need” proceeding.
+Minnesota added Safe Harbor legislation in 2014.
+Safe Harbor laws in Minnesota, as well as other states, now protect children 18 and under from prosecution, as well as 24 and under victims.
+The basic premise is to give law enforcement and prosecutors a way to protect individuals who have been prostituted and put them into what’s called a “child in need” proceeding.
 In some states without safe harbor laws, there are efforts to set up special courts specifically to deal with these cases.
 Statewide commitments are being created to recognize these young people as crime victims with unique vulnerabilities — not as criminals.

 Organizations across the country are developing implementation of support programs for victims of commercial sexual exploitation of children (CSEC).
 After identifying the affected young people and getting them into a support network, the hope is to persuade their traumatized charges not to run away from their safe housing and back to their pimps who, while abusive, are at least familiar.
 Only once the cycle of running away is broken, the trafficked young people embrace treatment.

 When victims turn 18, they're subject to criminal charges if a county attorney chooses to take that route, though they may still eligible for shelter and counseling services until the age of 24.